All Episodes

 He puts those words in there.

-And the Department of Justice, the statement is, and the FBI cannot uh ignore the multiple problems that have been created by these obvious conflicts of interest.
+And the Department of Justice, the statement is, and the FBI cannot ignore the multiple problems that have been created by these obvious conflicts of interest.

-He's meeting with Fusion GPS.
+And his wife, he's meeting with Fusion GPS.

 Do you see how corrupt this all is?